akramdhaifullah/twitter-sentiment/README.md

 # twitter-sentiment
-Sentiment Analysis of Tweets on Twitter using Bag-of-Words and Logistic Regresstion
+Sentiment Analysis of Tweets on Twitter using Bag-of-Words and Logistic Regression

 Dataset is available on Kaggle:
 Twitter Sentiment Analysis